themarquisdesheric/amber-health/src/pages/articles/2020-02-10-how-endometriosis-is-diagnosed.md

 ---
 templateKey: article
-title: How to Diagnosis Endometriosis
+title: How Endometriosis Is Diagnosed
 date: 2020-02-16
-description: Learn how endometriosis is diagnosed and about the importance of diagnosis.
+description: Learn how endometriosis is diagnosed and about the importance of diagnosis
 featuredImage: /img/sonjiawpom-3.jpg
 series: 'Endometriosis'
 seriesNumber: '4'